hnishi/simple-ai-slack-bot/README.md

-# gpt-slack-bot
+# simple-ai-slack-bot

-Simple Slack bot using OpenAI Chat API.
+Simple Slack bot powered by OpenAI Chat API.

 You can talk to the chat bot using OpenAI Chat API via Slack.